kishorechk/vendor-price-aggregator/README.md

 The solution stores the prices in local store which will be updated for all the price updates in realtime.
 The solution currently uses in-memory hashmap which can be switched to actual database in future.

 ### Cache
-The solution maintains a local cache of prices which will be updated for all the price updates in real time.
+The solution maintains a local cache (ehCache) of prices which will be updated for all the price updates in real time.
 The cache eviction policy setup to delete the records older than 30 days.

 ### Webservices
 The solution offers REST API endpoints to fetch prices -